I’m a teacher in a school with Connect Card. What do I need to know? Last Updated: Aug 01, 2019 Views: 120

 ConnectFVRL makes it easier than ever for teachers to incorporate digital resources from the public library into their curriculum.
 In order to access these digital materials themselves, teachers will need a FVRLibraries Card.
 If you do not have a personal library card, you can apply for an eCard.This will provide instant access to our digital collection.

-I want to check out one e-book for my entire class to read together.
+I want to check out one title for my entire class to read together.
 Is this possible?

 What kind of assistance does FVRL provide to teachers and their students about Connect Card?

-FVRLibraries staff would be happy to assist you and your students.
+FVRLibraries staff are happy to assist you and your students.
 We can come to your school or arrange a visit for your class to come to us.
 Visits can include (but are not limited to):

 - Guidance on research projects